 The California State University's award-winning "How to Get to College" program continues to be an important component of the CSU's comprehensive outreach/retention strategies that aim to help students, parents, teachers and administrators better understand what is required to prepare for and succeed in college.
-In 2011-2012 the program included a redesign of the poster, handout, website and a new promotional marketing piece that together, continue to serve as a road map outlining the steps students need to take from 6th through 12th grade to be eligible for entrance to the California State University.
+In 2012-2013 the program continued to produce and distribute the "How to Get to College" posters, handouts, and website that together, serve as a road map outlining the steps students need to take from 6th through 12th grade to be eligible for entrance to the California State University.

-The interactive website and its collateral material include information on the admissions process, applying for financial aid, the CSU's Early Assessment Program, and course and grade requirements.
-The poster remains available in English, Spanish, Chinese, Korean, Tagalog, and Vietnamese and in two sizes: a wall-sized 19 x 25-inch version for students and teachers to hang in classrooms; and a smaller 8 1⁄2 x 11-inch fold-out that students and parents can carry with them.
-This year distribution of the new poster and companion promotional piece-a silicone bracelet with a calling card featuring a QR code-was sent to each outreach director in the CSU system for targeted distribution.
+The program's website and its collateral material include information on the admissions process, applying for financial aid, the CSU's Early Assessment Program, and course and grade requirements.
+The posters come in two sizes: a wall-sized 19 x 25-inch version for students and teachers to hang in classrooms; and a smaller 8 1⁄2 x 11-inch fold-out that students and parents can carry with them.
+This year, the poster was translated to the Native American Luiseno, becoming the sixth language the handout is available in to download online.
+The other languages, English, Spanish, Chinese, Korean, Tagalog, and Vietnamese, continue to be in high demand.
+Furthermore, a silicone bracelet that was produced last year with an accompanying card highlighting a QR code to the website was distributed to school counselors and at outreach events.

-The HTGTC website is available in English and Spanish and is designed to continually engage the audience through social media, videos (featuring AT&T College Corps students), blogging opportunities, campus exploration and resources and tips.
-An easy-to-use online ordering system for the poster and downloadable handout versions are also available free to the public.
-The relevance of the content on the website and its companion pieces is demonstrated by its inclusion in the materials for highly visible and successful outreach events such as the CSU's Super Saturday College Fair, Super Sunday and high school counselor conferences.
-The CSU, with the generous support of the Boeing Corporation and Scholarshare, is able to keep content current, replenish inventory and refresh the design to ensure students and families continue to receive college preparation information that is relevant and useful.
+The "How to Get to College" website is available in English and Spanish and is designed to continually engage audiences by using interactive channels including social media, videos, blogs, campus exploration, resources and tips.
+An easy-to-use online ordering system for the poster and downloadable handout versions is also available and the items are distributed free of charge.
+The website and its companion pieces are included at the CSU's highly visible and successful outreach events such as the CSU's Super Saturday College Fair, Super Sunday and high school counselor conferences.
+The CSU continues to keep content current, replenish inventory and refresh the design to ensure students and families have college preparation information that is relevant and useful.